 Therefore, the only specific limitations on technique are as follows:

-Please read the rest of the safety guidelines carefully, and remember – you fence at this event as a privilege, but upon your own honor and risk - neither WMAW 2011, the Chicago Swordplay Guild or DeKoven Foundation assume responsibility for any injuries that may occur.
+Please read the rest of the safety guidelines carefully, and remember – you fence at this event as a privilege, but upon your own honor and risk – neither WMAW Steering Committee, the Chicago Swordplay Guild, or the DeKoven Foundation assume responsibility for any injuries that may occur.

 Free-fencing will only occur in the designated areas and times.